NCI-CGR/ChernobylThyroidCancer-Clustering/README.md

 # Chernobyl Thyroid Cancer - Clustering and PCA
 ## I. Description
-Here are the Rmarkdown files for the analyses of clustering and PCA in the Chernobyl Thyroid Cancer study.
+Here are the R markdown files for the analyses of clustering and PCA in the Chernobyl Thyroid Cancer study.
 ## II.
 Contents
 1) [totalRNA_tumor_cluster.Rmd](https://github.com/NCI-CGR/ChernobylThyroidCancer-Clustering/blob/main/totalRNA_tumor_cluster.Rmd): Hierarchical clusting of tumor samples using the vst expression data of top 1000 most variable genes with the tool the Consensus Cluster Plus
 2) [miRNA_tumor_cluster.Rmd](https://github.com/NCI-CGR/ChernobylThyroidCancer-Clustering/blob/main/miRNA_tumor_cluster.Rmd): Hierarchical clusting of tumor samples using the vst expression data of top 100 most variable microRNAs with the tool the Consensus Cluster Plus